goshy29/react-express-mongodb/README.md

 3. country: United States of America
 4. image url: https://upload.wikimedia.org/wikipedia/commons/thumb/f/f1/Global_Citizen_Festival_Central_Park_New_York_City_from_NYonAir_%2815351915006%29.jpg/1280px-Global_Citizen_Festival_Central_Park_New_York_City_from_NYonAir_%2815351915006%29.jpg
 5. description: Central Park is the fifth-largest park in New York City, behind Pelham Bay Park, the Staten Island Greenbelt, Van Cortlandt Park, and Flushing Meadows–Corona Park, with an area of 843 acres (341 ha; 1.317 sq mi; 3.41 km2).

+## MongoDB Atlas Connection:
+You will find this connection code at directory "backend/app.js".

+mongoose
+    .connect("mongodb+srv://username:password@cluster0.mb9mxkm.mongodb.net/myplaces?retryWrites=true&w=majority&appName=Cluster0")
+    .then(() => {
+        app.listen(5000);
+    })
+    .catch(error => {
+        console.log(error);
+    })

+Replace your mongodb connection string with the connection string that MongoDB Atlas generate for you when you create database or if you already have database, use that connection string.
+And be sure that you replace username and password from the connection string with your actual database credentials!